mmmds/WirelessDiscoverCrackScan/README.md

 The project is not in its final state.
 It may contain bugs and there are things which would be helpful but are not implemented:
 - [ ] Support WEP cracking / connecting
 - [ ] Detect hidden networks
-- [ ] Custom scripts run after initiating connection
+- [ ] Custom scripts run after initiating a connection